Professional Indemnity Insurance for Building Contractors (Design and Construct)

 3. Background - Contractors were instructed in the role of project managers on an existing but uncompleted development where there had been a problem due to the bankruptcy of the original contractors.
 The project involved restarting the development i.e getting the project back on track and utilising the previous designs, but with a new professional team.
 Allegations of negligence arose concerning the duplication of work carried out by the original team and the new team, This led to an over-run on the contract budget.
 Outcome - Insurers appointed specialist solicitors to act for the contractors.
 Outcome - A settlement of £126,000 was agreed plus defence costs of £36,000.

 4. Background - The contractor was employed on a design and build basis to construct a hotel and the design works were subcontracted to a firm of architects.
 Clear design errors became apparent during the construction of the hotel, leading to various rectification costs and long delays.
 The architect had also ceased trading during the construction process.
 The architect’s professional indemnity insurance failed to respond and so the contractor was left responsible for their clients losses.
 Outcome - Solicitors were appointed to investigate and deal with the claim.
-The contractors's D&C policy paid £700,000 plus defence costs of £150,000.
+The contractors D&C policy paid £700,000 plus defence costs of £150,000.

 Collateral Warranties